lpsmith/configurator/README.markdown

 union :: Config -> Config -> Config

--- | Restrict a configuration to a given group,  and remove that group --   prefix from all key names subconfig :: Text -> Config -> Config
+-- | Restrict a configuration to a given group,  and remove that group --   prefix from all key names. subconfig :: Text -> Config -> Config

 -- | Add a group name as a prefix to all key names